arnoldchrisoduor1/Muse/README.md

-# Muse-MERN
+# Muse

-This is a poetry website allowing individuals to share their creative talents through poetry.

-Contact me on twitter at `arnold0duor`
+A platform for creatives to share short stories and incredible poetry.